Jump to topic

 The education program length for trainees entering at the NM3 level is 12 months.
 To be eligible for appointment to the program at the NM3 level, residents must have satisfactorily completed a program in diagnostic radiology accredited by the ACGME, or a program located in Canada and accredited by the RCPSC.

-- A cover letter/personal statement containing your goals for the Nuclear Medicine Fellowship
+- Cover letter/personal statement containing the applicant’s goals for the Nuclear Medicine Fellowship

 - Three letters of recommendation